Bangladesh's Interim Gov't Plans National Elections Soon After Reforms

 “Our government will adhere to all international, regional and bilateral instruments it is a party to.
 Bangladesh shall continue to remain an active proponent of multilateralism, with the UN at the core.
 We look forward to maintaining and enhancing Bangladesh's contributions to the UN peacekeeping operations,” Yunus said.

-He said the government will nurture friendly relations with all countries in the spirit of mutual respect understanding and shared interests.
+He said, the government will nurture friendly relations with all countries in the spirit of mutual respect and understanding and shared interests.

-"We call upon our trade and investment partners to maintain their trust in Bangladesh for economic prosperity," he said.
+“We call upon our trade and investment partners to maintain their trust in Bangladesh for economic prosperity,” he said.– NNN-BSS

 Legal Disclaimer: